 With that in mind, the Sky-Watcher EQ6-R Pro arrived at my home 1 week ago today.
 Regardless of my previous experience using my old HEQ5 and equatorial mounts in general, this is a pretty impressive testament to the painless user experience this intermediate level equatorial mount offers.

 Rudy sitting proudly in front of my new telescope mount

 The Sky-Watcher EQ6-R offers a good balance of affordability and performance/payload capacity.
 It’s an attractive option for anyone using a modest-sized refractor such as the Esprit 100ED and leaves room to grow into the future.

 To stay up to date with AstroBackyard and my latest backyard adventures with the Sky-Watcher EQ6-R and everything else I’m up to, please subscribe to my e-mail newsletter.
 I’d like to thank Kevin at Sky-Watcher USA for this incredible opportunity.
 I think he finally got tired of seeing me drag that old HEQ5 out of the garage!

-If you’re interested in the Sky-Watcher EQ6-R Pro mount, you can order online from High Point Scientific.
+If you’re interested in the Sky-Watcher EQ6-R Pro mount, you can order online from OPT.